 - Three 1.1in.W x 22in.L slots in the tabletop

-If quality and durability is a priority, look no further than the Nomad bench from Strong Hand Tools.
+If quality and durability is a priority, look no further than the Nomad Welding Table from the Strong Hand Tools brand.

-The Nomad table has two casters and is completely foldable for improved maneuverability.
+The Nomad welding tables have two casters and are entirely foldable for improved maneuverability.
 The counter has a surface area of 20” x 30” and three horizontal 1.1” x 22” clamps slots, allowing you to clamp down workpieces in any position.

-If the surface area is too small, you can connect multiple tables with an extender to increase the working area to 12.5 square feet.
-The Nomad’s legs are also adjustable, and you will be able to select the most comfortable height.
+If the surface area is too small, you can connect multiple welding tables with an extender to increase the working area to 12.5 square feet.
+The Nomad’s legs are also extendable, and you will be able to select the most comfortable height.

-According to reviewers, the complete adjustability of this station is one of its key benefits, and although it is a bit difficult to level it completely, it is user-friendly and easy to assemble.
+According to reviewers, the complete adjustability of this station is one of its key benefits.
+Although it is a bit difficult to level it completely, it is user-friendly and easy to assemble.

 - High-quality, durable worktop